ABOUT THE PROGRAM

 May I take coursework via distance learning at USU and then transfer the credit elsewhere?

 Yes.
-Students will have a formal transcript maintained by the University Registrar.
+Students will have a formal transcript maintained by the USU Office of the University Registrar.
 Upon successful completion of each distance learning course, there will be a letter grade recorded on the student’s transcript along with the credit value of each course.
 Any student may, at any time, request a transcript be sent and credits transferred to any other university or program that accepts transfer credits.
+Some of the courses are Pass/Fail.

 I am not a member of the U.S. military; may I apply to take global health courses at Uniformed Services University?